thejud/text-processing-cookbook/README.md

     12:37

 `join` requires that the both input files are pre-sorted by the join key, and so we will have to re-sort the errors table before joining.
-I'll use sort and sort "inplace", overwriting the original file: However, a temp file would work just as well.
+I'll sort inplace, by telling sort to output to a file (the input file) when complete.
+Note that unlike a normal output redirect, sort is smart enough to only create/rename the output file when the sort operation is complete.
+However, a temp file would work just as well.
 I'm sorting on field #2, and sort uses whitespace as column delimiters by default.
 We'll skip the items table, since it's already sorted.